willwhitney/gan-article/gans.md

 ## Encouraging variety

-But there's an even worse caveat.
+But there's a worse caveat.
 The loss function we defined above trains your model to to _always_ produce images that are in the dataset, but does nothing to encourage it to produce _all_ the images in the dataset!
 Or, to put it another way, your model could have perfect _precision_, but terrible _recall_.

 In the simplest case, your model could learn to always produce _the same image_.
 That is, every time you sample from your model, it gives you back the same image of an elephant, exactly copied from the dataset.
 But!
 You're a machine learning expert!
 You know the solution to this problem.
 You want to encourage diversity in your samples, so you add a regularization term to your model which penalizes it for generating which are too close together.